Patient Phone Reminders: Why email/SMS are more effective

 - Smartphone penetration: Smartphones have gone from barely existing in 2005 to 68% of adults owning a smartphone in 2015 I).
 What do all smartphones come with?
 Email and SMS.
 Voice based communication was the only option at one point but not anymore.

 - Non-intrusive: Receiving an Email or Text reminder or confirmation request does not interrupt what the patient might be doing during the course of their busy day.
-Phone calls on the other hand are disruptive and can be annoying.
-This risks Phone calls getting cut off or going to voice message.
+In contrast, patient phone reminders are disruptive and can be annoying and run the risk of getting cut off or going to voice message.

 Learn more about our highly effective “Automated Appointment Interactions” solution